Gianluca Gaudenzi

-Gianluca Gaudenzi (born 28 December 1965 in Riccione) is an Italian professional football coach and a former player, who played as a midfielder.
+Gianluca Gaudenzi (born 28 December 1965) is an Italian professional football coach and a former player, who played as a midfielder.

 Career

-After playing for plethora Italian clubs in the lower divisions, he made his Serie A debut with Verona in 1989, and later moved to Milan in 1990, where he won the UEFA Super Cup and the Intercontinental Cup during his only season with the club, under manager Arrigo Sacchi.
+Gaudenzi was born in Riccione.
+After playing for plethora Italian clubs in the lower divisions, he made his Serie A debut with Verona in 1989, and later moved to A.C.
+Milan in 1990, where he won the UEFA Super Cup and the Intercontinental Cup during his only season with the club, under manager Arrigo Sacchi.
 He transferred to Serie A side Cagliari in 1991, where he remained until 1993.
 He subsequently played for several more Italian clubs in the lower divisions, until his retirement in 1999.

 He began his coaching career with Serie D side Fano in 2001, but as of 2011, has remained inactive after being fired from Fano during the 2011–12 Lega Pro season.